Treating COVID-19 at home: Care tips for you and others

 Coping with caregiving stress

-As you or your loved one recover, seek emotional support.
-Stay connected to others through texts, phone calls or videoconferences.
-Share your concerns.
+As you or your loved one gets better, seek support.
+Stay connected to others through texts or phone or video calls.
+Share your worries.
 Avoid too much COVID-19 news.
-Rest and focus on enjoyable activities, such as reading, watching movies or playing online games.
+Rest and focus on fun activities, such as reading, watching movies or playing online games.

 As you take care of a loved one who is ill with COVID-19, you might feel stressed too.
 You might worry about your health and the health of the sick person.
-This can affect your ability to eat, sleep and concentrate, as well as worsen chronic health problems.
+This can affect your ability to eat, sleep and focus.
+And it can worsen long-lasting (chronic) health problems.
 It may also increase your use of alcohol, tobacco or other drugs.

 If you have a mental health condition, such as anxiety or depression, continue with your treatment.
-Contact your doctor or mental health professional if your condition worsens.
+Contact your care provider or mental health provider if your condition worsens.

 To care for yourself, follow these steps:

-- Maintain a daily routine, including showering and getting dressed.
+- Keep a daily routine, such as taking a shower and getting dressed.

-- Take breaks from COVID-19 news, including social media.
+- Take breaks from COVID-19 news and social media.

 - Get plenty of sleep.

-- Avoid excessive use of alcohol and tobacco.
+- Avoid use of drugs, tobacco and alcohol.

 - Connect with others and share how you are feeling.